netdata/blog/blog/2023-02-22-monitor-any-sql-metrics-with-netdata/index.md

 > I would really like to use Netdata to monitor custom internal metrics that come from SQL, not a fan of having 10 diff systems doing essentially the same thing as is, Netdata is pretty much all there in that regard, just needs a few extra features.

-This is great and exactly what we want, a clear problem or improvement we could make to help make that users life a little easier.
+This is great and exactly what we want, a clear problem or improvement we could make to help make that users monitoring life a little easier.

-This is also where the beauty of open source comes in and being able to build on the shoulders of giants - adding such a feature turned out to be pretty easy by just extending our existing [Pandas collector](https://learn.netdata.cloud/docs/agent/collectors/python.d.plugin/pandas) to support SQL queries.
+This is also where the beauty of open source comes in and being able to build on the shoulders of giants - adding such a feature turned out to be pretty easy by just extending our existing [Pandas collector](https://learn.netdata.cloud/docs/agent/collectors/python.d.plugin/pandas) to support SQL queries leveraging its [`read_sql()`](https://pandas.pydata.org/docs/reference/api/pandas.read_sql.html) capabilities.

 [Here](https://github.com/netdata/netdata/pull/14563) is the PR that was merged a few days later.

 This blog post will cover an example of using the Pandas collector to monitor some custom SQL metrics from a [Wordpress](https://wordpress.com/) [MySQL](https://www.mysql.com/) database.